awsdocs/amazon-dynamodb-developer-guide/doc_source/ProvisionedThroughput.md

 If you have enabled DynamoDB auto scaling for a table, then its throughput capacity is dynamically adjusted in response to actual usage\.
 No manual intervention is required\.

 You can modify your table's provisioned throughput settings using the AWS Management Console or the `UpdateTable` operation\.
-For more information about throughput increases and decreases per day, see [Service, Account, and Table Limits in Amazon DynamoDB](Limits.md)\.
+For more information about throughput increases and decreases per day, see [Service, Account, and Table Quotas in Amazon DynamoDB](Limits.md)\.